cosmos/cosmos/SITE_BRIEF.md

 This website is about Cosmos, which uses Tendermint technology.

-Cosmos is a project with an ambitious mission -- to create a network of distributed ledgers that solve long-standing problems in the cryptocurrency and blockchain space.

 Cosmos is a network of independent parallel blockchains that are each powered by classical BFT consensus algorithms like Tendermint [1](http://github.com/tendermint/tendermint).
 The first blockchain in this network will be the Cosmos Hub.
 The Cosomos Hub connects to many other blockchains (or _zones_) via a novel inter-blockchain communication protocol.
-The Cosmos Hub can track numerous token types, and keeps track of the total number of tokens in each connected zone, and allows for token movements from zone to zone.
-This architecture solves so many problems that the blockchain space faces today, including application interoperability, scalability, seamless upgradability; and naturally enables secure distributed exchanges as well.
+The Cosmos Hub tracks numerous token types, and keeps record of the total number of tokens in each connected zone.
+Tokens can be transferred from one zone to another, securely and quickly, without the need for a liquid exchange between zones, because all inter-zone coin transfers go through the Cosmos Hub.

+This architecture solves so many problems that the blockchain space faces today, including application interoperability, scalability, and seamless upgradability.
+For example, zones derived from Bitcoind, Go-Ethereum, CryptoNote, ZCash, or any blockchain system can be plugged into the Cosmos Hub.
+These zones allow Cosmos to scale infinitely to meet global transaction demand.
+And, zones are a great fit for a distributed exchange, which will be supported as well.

 Cosmos is not just a single distributed ledger, and the Cosmos Hub isn't a walled garden or the center of its universe.
 We are designing a protocol for an